KingShmo/Project-4-/README.md

 Anushka:
 **Creating course interfaces and implementing quizzes in each course made by the teacher.
-**Access course method for student?

 Anish:
 **Editing and deleting quizzes for the Teacher class and the functions related to the Student class **Making sure Teacher objects can view quiz submissions for each student and assign point values to each answer.
 Also make sure student objects can view their graded quizzes, with the points for each individual question and their total score listed, and alse the correct answer!
+**Access course method for student